charper3602/Neuromorphic_camera_in_vessel/README.md

 Documentation:
+Please visit the "Demo" channel for the demo code/results.
 Abel Sebastian: PCB videos showcasing the complete validation board and breadboard prototype are attached to this readme and labeled for your convenience.

 Sohail Manayathara: Digital coded exposure code is in the "optics_code" folder labeled as the "dv_accumulator.py", the web streaming code is labeled under "webstreaming.py", simulated neuromorphic camera data is in the "videoFile" folder as an "output.mp4" prefix.